statpascal/emul99/readme.md

 # Emul99

-Emul99 is an emulator of the TI 99/4A home computer, implemented in the Pascal programming language and giving special focus on TI's UCSD P-code system.
-It uses GTK3/Cairo and SDL2 for graphics and sound and can be compiled with the Free Pascal Compiler (Delphi mode) under Linux and MacOS.
+Emul99 is an emulator of the TI 99/4A home computer for Linux/MacOS that gives special focus on TI's UCSD P-code system.

-Emul99 provides the following features:
+It provides the following features:

 - Emulation of console with 32K extension/SAMS with 16 MByte
 - Hotkeys to change speed of simulated system (for compiling large programs)